apache/spark/docs/tuning.md

 or set the config property `spark.default.parallelism` to change the default.
 In general, we recommend 2-3 tasks per CPU core in your cluster.

+Sometimes you may also need to increase directory listing parallelism when job input has large number of directories, otherwise the process could take a very long time, especially when against object store like S3.
+If your job works on RDD with Hadoop input formats (e.g., via `SparkContext#sequenceFile`), the parallelism is controlled via `spark.hadoop.mapreduce.input.fileinputformat.list-status.num-threads` (default is 1).
+For other cases such as Spark SQL, you can tune `spark.sql.sources.parallelPartitionDiscovery.threshold` to improve the listing performance.

 ## Memory Usage of Reduce Tasks

 Sometimes, you will get an OutOfMemoryError not because your RDDs don't fit in memory, but because the